PaulWill92/Cars/.ipynb_checkpoints/README-checkpoint.md

 ![Model Scores](./figures/model_scores.png)

 Based off the above results, I decided to pursue 2 model learners: KNN, and random forrest.
 Through the use of GridSearchCV hyper parameter optimization, I was able to decrease some of my random forrest models error.
-As of now, my best model is my Random Forrest regressor with a .88 R-squared.
+As of now, my highest scoring model is my Random Forrest regressor with a .88 R-squared.
 Here is a visual of 30 of it's predicted outputs.

 ![Forrest Predictions](./figures/forrest_predicted_output.png)

+Even though this model scored high, certain cars tended to make it either predict way too high or way too low.
+That is because it made decisions based on the features to reach its price conclusion.

 My optimized KNN regressor scored .7 R2 after gridsearch hyper parameter optimization which was better than the original: